csc302-distributed-suffering/parajuniper-project-2/documentation/A3/A3 Overview.md

 - server\routes\tests\patients.test.ts:  185
     - Validates that a 500 status code is correctly returned in case of a server error.

+Front end tests:
+- React component testing was done with snapshotting and Jest.
+Components are provided constant data and rendered to check visual elements do not change unexpectedly during runtime.

 <br/>

 ## Preview Patient Summary in a Modal Window: